semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 # Continuous Integration (CI) configuration reference

-This section documents how Semgrep blocks your CI pipeline in the default setup and which configuration options you can use to change blocking behavior.
+Configure Semgrep CI by passing various environment variables in your Continuous Integration (CI) jobs.

 :::info
 While environment variables are the preferred way to configure Semgrep CI, pass any of these options as command-line options.
 Refer to the output of `semgrep ci --help` to find the corresponding flags.
 :::

-## Select rules to scan with (`SEMGREP_RULES`)
+## Selecting rules to scan with (`SEMGREP_RULES`)

 ```sh
 SEMGREP_RULES="p/security-audit p/secrets"